fadasr/fadasr.github.io/_posts/2018-12-05-public-key-cryptography.md

 ![](https://fadasr.github.io/images/dig-sig-auth.png)

 with a trusted third party (e.g. CA in PKI), the digital signature can be used to establish non-repudiation.
 If there is ever a dispute, Bob can take message, digital signature, and digital certificate to a judge and prove that Alice signed the message.
+Digital signature bind messages to public keys and digital certificate

 ![](https://fadasr.github.io/images/dig-sig-cert.png)